nscale/nscale/.github/README.md

 ## Usage

 Nscale has a concept of a namespace.
 This is your system's ecosystem.
-Remember, your not building an application your building a system of components that work together to do things you need.
+Remember, you're not building an application you're building a system of components that work together to do things you need.

 With that, lets create a namespace.